-Researchers identify new strategy for interfering with potent cancer-causing geneFebruary 11th, 2013 in Cancer /
+Researchers identify new strategy for interfering with potent cancer-causing geneFebruary 11, 2013 in Medicine & Health / Cancer

 Acute myeloid leukemia (AML) is an aggressive blood cancer that is currently incurable in 70% of patients.
 In a bold effort, CSHL scientists are among those identifying and characterizing the molecular mechanisms responsible for this cancer in order to generate potential new therapeutics.